Locations:

 What is the recovery time after a salpingectomy?

 Most people will recover within a few days from a laparoscopic salpingectomy.
-However, it might take up to 14 days to resume your day-to-day lifestyle.
-You can return to work when you are able, although you might need modifications for a short time.
+But it might take up to 14 days to resume your day-to-day lifestyle.
+You can return to work when you’re able, although you might need modifications for a short time.

-Recovery takes longer if you had an open abdominal salpingectomy or additional procedures.
-You can expect a slower recovery that lasts four to six weeks.
-This is because your incision site may be sore or painful, making it a challenge to resume your normal activities.
-Talk to your healthcare provider about modifications you should be making during your recovery.
+Recovery takes longer if you had an open abdominal salpingectomy.
+You can expect a slower recovery that lasts up to six weeks.
+This is because your incision site may be sore or painful, making it challenging to resume your usual mobility levels.
+Talk to your healthcare provider about modifications you should make during your recovery.

-Follow your healthcare provider's recommendations about activities to avoid after surgery, including things like sexual intercourse.
-You should avoid certain exercises, lifting heavy objects and anything that puts strain on your abdomen for at least two to six weeks, depending on the type of surgery you had.
+Follow your healthcare provider’s recommendations about activities to avoid after surgery, including things like sexual intercourse.
+You should avoid strenuous exercise, lifting heavy objects and anything that puts strain on your abdomen for at least two to six weeks, depending on the type of surgery you had.

 Can I get pregnant after a salpingectomy?

 It depends on what type of salpingectomy you had.
-If you have a unilateral salpingectomy (only one fallopian tube is removed), you'll be able to get pregnant, assuming the other fallopian tube is still functioning.
-If both fallopian tubes are removed (bilateral salpingectomy), you are unable to get pregnant naturally.
+If you have a unilateral salpingectomy (removal of one fallopian tube), you’ll be able to get pregnant, assuming the other fallopian tube is still functioning.
+If both fallopian tubes are removed (bilateral salpingectomy), you’ll be very unlikely to get pregnant naturally.
+If you do have early pregnancy symptoms, you should contact a healthcare provider immediately.

-If you've had a salpingectomy, you can pursue an IVF (In Vitro Fertilization) pregnancy.
-IVF is a process that involves fertilizing your eggs in a lab, then transferring them into your uterus.
+If you’ve had a salpingectomy and still have a uterus, you can pursue an IVF (in vitro fertilization) pregnancy.
+IVF is a process that involves fertilizing your eggs in a lab, then transferring them to your uterus.

 Will I get my period after a salpingectomy?

-The fallopian tubes aren't responsible for your periods, so you'll continue to have periods after salpingectomy.
+Your fallopian tubes aren’t responsible for your period, so you’ll continue to have periods after a salpingectomy.
+If you stop getting a period after your surgery, you should contact a healthcare provider to discuss this further.

 When To Call the Doctor